 I kept seeing these posters all over the city and it started getting to my head and making me angry every time I saw one, I couldn’t stop thinking about it.
 It got to the point that it upset me so much that I would rip them down and tear them up in disbelief.

 Two weeks went by and no one had heard anything from Jacob whatsoever.
 This is when it started to really bother me.
 I began wondering what was going on, I knew that Jacob wouldn’t leave us all hanging for this long.
 Therefore, I went downtown to a community center that we had gone to for years to talk to someone.
 They knew how close we were so they told me of something they had seen in the paper that had them very worried.
 The woman I knew best there told me they had notified police that they thought this may be him.
-The article they showed me said there had been a body found on the shore of the Detroit river, downstream from downtown where he spent most of his time.
+The article they showed me said there had been a body found on the shore of the Ottawa river, downstream from downtown where he spent most of his time.

 I couldn’t believe my ears.
 I said “No” in an outraged voice, not taking into consideration how strong the current was sometimes.
 “That can’t be him, he’s a strong swimmer.”
 He meant so much to me that I simply didn’t want to believe it, something inside of me knew though.
 Every time I passed the river on my way to work I would stare.
 Passing the place where I last saw him, I would cringe.
 I wanted so badly to see him walk by me with that big, goofy smile he always had on his face.